Level/level-ttl/README.md

 Of course, a scan takes some resources, particularly on a data store that makes heavy use of TTLs.
 If you don't require high accuracy for actual deletions then you can increase the `'checkFrequency'`.
 Note though that a scan only involves invoking a LevelUP ReadStream that returns *only the entries due to expire*, so it doesn't have to manually check through all entries with a TTL.
 As usual, it's best to not do too much tuning until you have you have something worth tuning!

+### Shutting down

+**Level TTL** uses a timer to regularly check for expiring entries (don't worry, the whole data store isn't scanned, it's very efficient!) but this can cause problems for processes that have a limited lifespan; particularly when testing.
+The `db.close()` method is automatically wired to stop the timer but there is also a more explicit <b><code>db.stop()</code></b> method that will stop the timer and not pass on to a `close()` underlying LevelUP instance.

 ## Licence

 Level TTL is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.